 Action # Title Description Total Funds Contributing 4.1 Professional Development (District-wide) Provide non-student work days for professional development opportunities beyond early-release Mondays.
 These days are focused on intensive professional development to close the achievement gap for unduplicated pupils.
 The focus prior to the pandemic was on Thinking Maps as a foundation to the Write from the Beginning program since writing is an identified need for Unduplicated Pupils across the district.
 Having the ability to use nonlinguistic representations of complex thinking to remove language barriers is a critical component in supporting our English learners.
 Another training component will be the new iReady assessment system to support the identification of student needs for both intervention support and enrichment opportunities.
-Woven within these days will also be training for the social emotional side of our most vulnerable students in reconnecting after the pandemic.
-This includes our students from low income households along with our English learners who were especially impacted by the school closures.
-Early-release Mondays will also be used for training in social emotional learning, iReady, and Thinking Maps, along with collaborative planning time. \$420,000.00 Yes 4.2 Professional Development- English Learners Continue to provide ELD training so that EL students will be provided appropriate access to the California Content Standards based on data analysis of ongoing needs for our students in alignment with best practices.
-This includes support for the district-wide initiative in implementing OCDE Project GLAD (Guided Language Acquisition \$35,000.00 Yes
+Woven within these days will also be training for the social emotional side of our most vulnerable students in recome households along with our English learners who were especially impacted by the school closures.
+Early-release Mondays will also be used for training in social emotional learning, iReady, and Thinking Maps, along with collaborative planning time. \$420,000.00 Yes